hackerbuddy/hackerbuddy.github.io/index.md

-# Braden's Markdown page for Software Engineering Class
+# Braden's Markdown page

-## Planning a Trip to Los Angeles, California
+## Software Engineering Project: Planning a Trip to Los Angeles, California

 **About this Markdown File**

 I built this page and learned Markdown for Software Engineering class.
-Credit goes to my team members for the images and research provided for flights and different days, but I learned Markdown and formatted this page for everyone else to use.
+Credit goes to my team members for the images and research provided for flights and different days, but I learned Markdown and built this page for everyone else to type in their information.

 **Project Introduction and SCRUM**